Globe at Night

 |Task||Measure the night sky brightness.|

-Six out of 10 people in the US have never seen our Milky Way Galaxy arch across their night sky from where they live.
-And the problem of light pollution is quickly getting worse.
-Within a couple of generations in the U.S., only the national parks will have dark enough skies to see the Milky Way.
+Seven out of 10 people in the US have never seen our Milky Way Galaxy arch across their night sky from where they live.
+Have you?
+If so, you're lucky!
+If not, it's probably because of light pollution (too much outdoor lighting).

-Too much outdoor lighting not only affects being able to see the stars, but also wastes energy and money, about 2 to 10 billion dollars a year.
-And it has been shown to cause sleep disorders in people and to disrupt the habits of animals like newly hatched sea turtles that try to find their way back into the moonlit ocean but get confused by streetlights and end up on streets instead.
+Light pollution not only affects our view of the stars, but it also 1) wastes energy and money (about $2 to $10 billion a year!); 2) causes sleep disorders in people; and 3) disrupts the sleeping and breeding habits of animals like newly hatched sea turtles that try to find their way back into the moonlit ocean but get confused by streetlights and end up on streets instead.

 |How to Join||

-The basic GLOBE at Night program is simple: On clear and moonless nights during the two-week campaign, you go outside at least an hour after sunset but before 10 pm local time.
+The basic Globe at Night program is simple: On clear and moonless nights during the 10-day campaign, you go outside at least an hour after sunset but before 10 pm local time.
 Don't stand under or near a light.
 Wait about 10 minutes for your eyes to get adjusted to the night sky.
 Then locate in the night sky the constellation of the month.
 For January and February, it is Orion, known for its three distinctive stars that make up Orion's Belt.
 (For the other months of the year, the constellations can be found here: https://www.globeatnight.org/5-steps.php.)

 Educators and astronomers are hopeful that young stargazers will ultimately draw the same conclusion about their world: The night sky is an irreplaceable natural resource that's worth protecting.
-One day we can take this data to Congress or to state legislatures to advocate for regulations on artificial light.
-And then imagine how great the impact will be!
+Perhaps one day you and your colleagues can take Globe at Night data to the local government to advocate for regulations on artificial light.
+Imagine how great the impact could be!

-To learn the five easy steps to participate in the GLOBE at Night program and to obtain important information on light pollution, stellar magnitudes, the mythology of Orion, how to find Orion, how to obtain your latitude and longitude, and how to use a Sky Quality Meter, please see www.globeatnight.org.
-All information needed to participate is on the GLOBE at Night Web site, along with downloadable activity guides.
-The guides have the steps for participating in the program, the different star charts, reporting form and more and are offered in 26 languages.
+To learn the five easy steps to participate in the Globe at Night program and to obtain important information on light pollution, stellar magnitudes, the mythology of Orion, how to find Orion, how to obtain your latitude and longitude, and how to use a Sky Quality Meter, please see www.globeatnight.org.
+All information needed to participate is on the Globe at Night web site, along with downloadable activity guides.
+As mentioned, the guides have the steps for participating in the program, the different star charts, reporting form and more and are offered in 26 languages.

-Should you be interested in other activities that have children explore what light pollution is, what its effects are on wildlife and how to prepare for participating in the GLOBE at Night campaign, see the new activities at www.globeatnight.org/dsr/.
+Should you be interested in other activities that have children explore what light pollution is, what its effects are on wildlife and how to prepare for participating in the Globe at Night campaign, see the “Dark Skies Rangers” activities at www.globeatnight.org/dsr/.
 For middle school students who may be interested in how light pollution affects energy, health, wildlife, safety, light trespass and the night sky, you can find problem based learning scenarios called the Quality Lighting Teaching Kit at www.noao.edu/education/qltkit.php.

-Last year, GLOBE at Night collected more than 15,000 measurements of night-sky brightness from kids and adults in 70 countries!
+In 2015, Globe at Night collected a record number of over 23,000 measurements of night-sky brightness from kids and adults in 104 countries!
 Help us exceed these numbers this year!

 |Ideal Age Group||Elementary school (6 - 10 years), Middle school (11 - 13 years), High school (14 - 17 years), College, Graduate students, Adults, Families|